OctoPrint/octoprint.org/blog/development/_posts/2017-12-01-heads-up-plugin-authors.md

 ### Why was this introduced now?

-Some plugin authors started running into seriously hard to debug problems caused by other plugins declaring strict mode or otherwise interfering.
+Some users and plugin authors started running into seriously hard to debug problems caused by other plugins declaring strict mode or otherwise interfering.
 That's something that in all likelihood would have gotten only more worse the longer a stricter isolation of plugins wasn't in place.

-Considering that the change needed to get affected plugins going again is a very simple on, not many plugins should even be affected and a better isolation and error handling has additional benefits, I decided the advantages outweigh the disadvantages.
+Considering that the change needed to get affected plugins going again is a very simple on, not many plugins should even be affected and a better isolation and error handling has huge benefits, I decided that the advantages here certainly outweigh the disadvantages.

-See also the discussion in the related brainstorming ticket [#2200](https://github.com/foosel/OctoPrint/issues/2200) that led to the introduction of this change.
+If you want even more details, feel free to read the [related ticket](https://github.com/foosel/OctoPrint/issues/2200) that led to the introduction of this change.